kgremillion/Analyzing_Pandemics/README.md

 The remaining 15 countries represent 99% of the cases reported of H1 and H1N1 during the period of the analysis.

+### Weather Analysis

+One question we asked as we began to analyze the spread of H1N1 is "does the weather contribute to the spread of an outbreak?"

+To analyze this, we broke up the data into three different sets: North America, Central America, and South America.
+The data was collected by finding the latitude and longitude boundaries per each region then generating a list of random cities within these boundaries and pulling the weather data from these cities.

+We analyzed three parts of the weather: humidity, temperature, & wind speed.
+After analyzing weather data, we will cross reference the trends for the H1N1 pandemic outbreak and observe if there are correlations between the outbreak and weather patterns.

+To pull this weather data, we used https://openweathermap.org/api

 Supplimental Data:
 * https://www.cdc.gov/flu/weekly/#VirusCharacterization